InsertKoinIO/koin-annotations/quickstart/android.md

 }
 ```

-We tag it as `@Factory`, to declare it as Koin factory instance (recreated each time you need)
+We tag it with `@Factory` annotation, to declare it as Koin factory instance (recreated each time you need)

 ### ViewModel